contentstack-expert-services/migration-drupal-v8/README.md

 # Content migration from Drupal

-Built.io Contentstack is a headless CMS with an API-first approach that puts content at the centre.
-It is designed to simplify the process of publication by separating code from content.
+Built.io Contentstack is a headless CMS with an API-first approach that puts content at the center.
+It is designed to simplify the publication process by separating code from content.

-This project (export script) allows you to export content from a Drupal using MySQL queries and makes it possible to import it into Built.io Contentstack.
+This project (export script) allows you to export content from Drupal using MySQL queries and makes it possible to import it into Built.io Contentstack.
 Using this project, you can easily export Drupal Content types ( Article, Page, Custom content types) Users, Tags, and Vocabularies, into Built.io Contentstack.

 ## Installation